- About the Person-Specific Select Menus Report

 FAQ

-- A person-specific select menu is being skipped (i.e., not generated) for a resident/patient?
+- A person-specific select menu is being skipped (i.e., not generated)?
+Not all tickets are being printed?
+Only one ticket printed?

 - I am receiving the "No Menu Items" message for the Person-Specific Select Menus Report?